treeverse/lakeFS/clients/python/docs/RefsApi.md

         "prefixes_example",
     ] # [str] | list of paths, each element is a path of a prefix (optional) limit = True # bool | limit the number of items in return to 'amount'.
-Without further indication on actual number of items. (optional)
+Without further indication on actual number of items. (optional) first_parent = True # bool | if set to true, follow only the first parent upon reaching a merge commit (optional)

     # example passing only required values which don't have defaults set
     try: